chaitanyasinghnegi/CODSOFT/README.md

 # CODSOFT
-This repository is for completing and uploading the tasks in the 4-week Internship Program for "C++ Programming" by CodSoft
+This repository is dedicated to the completion and submission of tasks for CodSoft's 4-week Internship Program in "C++ Programming."
+It documents the progress, challenges, and achievements throughout the program, providing a comprehensive overview of acquired skills and contributions made during this learning experience.